MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-network-vwan.md

 ### Test the tenant restriction
 Before testing, enable tenant restrictions on the virtual network.
 1. In Microsoft Entra admin center, navigate to **Global Secure Access (Preview)** > **Global settings** > **Session management**.
-1. Toggle **Enable tagging to enforce tenant restrictions on your network** to on.
+1. Set the **Enable tagging to enforce tenant restrictions on your network** toggle to on.
 1. Select **Save**.
 1. To modify the cross-tenant access policy by navigating to **Identity** > **External identities** > **Cross-tenant access settings**.
 For more information about cross-tenant access, see the article, [Cross-tenant access overview](../external-id/cross-tenant-access-overview.md).
 1. Keep the default settings, which prevent users from logging in with external accounts on managed devices.